SWIFTSIM/swiftsimio/docs/source/visualisation/volume_render.rst

 :math:`j` all particles in the simulation, with :math:`W` the 3D kernel.
 Here we use the Wendland-C2 kernel.

-The primary function here is :func:`swiftsimio.visualisation.volume_render.render_gas`, which allows you to create a gas density grid of any field, see the example below.
+The primary functions here are :func:`swiftsimio.visualisation.volume_render.render_voxel_grid`, which allows you to create a voxel grid of any field for any particle type, and the convenience wrapper :func:`swiftsimio.visualisation.volume_render.render_gas` for gas particles.
+See the examples below.

 Example
 -------